Part of the LoanMax Title Loans chain · locations

 LoanMax Title Loans suits vehicle owners with a clear title who need up to $10,000 quickly and have exhausted lower-cost options such as credit union loans or personal loans.
 The main caveat is that interest rates are not disclosed online, the loan is secured by your vehicle (repossession risk is real), and the company itself warns in its Nevada disclosure that title loans are not a long-term financial solution.

-• Vehicle owners with a clear (lien-free) title who need fast cash and cannot qualify for traditional credit
+• Vehicle owners with a clear (lien-free) title who are researching short-term cash access and may not meet traditional credit criteria

 • Borrowers facing a short-term emergency (medical, utility, rent) who can repay within weeks